hmlendea/nfs2re/README.md

 Anyone is free to contribute to this project.

-You can find information about the file formats, conventions, and how to edit different aspects of the game, on the [Wiki pages](https://github.com/HoratiuMl/nfs2tools/wiki) of this project.
+You can find information about the file formats, conventions, and how to edit different aspects of the game, on the [NFS2Tools Wiki pages](https://github.com/HoratiuMl/nfs2tools/wiki) of this project.

 # Asset Editors